loremuelgadrinab/LoremuelPublicRemoteRepo1/README.md

 # LoremuelPublicRemoteRepo1
 # My Name is Loremuel Gadrinab
-# This is for local only
+# I am Jobert Galamiton.
+A collaborator of this repo.
+My only contribution is to update this README file.